-- 1. Identify key leadership, including:
+- 1. Identify and recruit key leadership, including: - Chair

-- .
-Champion

-- .
-Lay leaders and major donors
+- Lay leaders

+- Major donors

-- .
-Educators
+- Educators

-- .
-Rabbis
+- Rabbis

-- .
-Professionals
+- Other professionals

-- 2. Establish the oversight Commission, composed with representation that reflects the broad spectrum of the community.
+- 2. Establish the Lead Community Commission, composed with representation that includes top leadership from each of these groups and that reflects the broad spectrum of the community.
 E.g., leadership from:

-- .
-Federation
+- Federation

+- Formal educational settings

+- schools

+- synagogues

+- Informal educational settings

+- JCCs

-- .
-Synagogues
+- o camps

-- .
-Communal agencies and organizations
+- Communal agencies and organizations dealing with education

-- .
-Schools and programs